Low-Carbon Transition

 Reduce deforestation, protect marine environments and preserve natural ecology

-While working to preserve biodiversity under several of our Planet pillar initiatives, we are pursuing deeper understanding of the impact we make on oceans, fresh water and land to continue evolving our efforts with a well defined strategy and actions.
+While we address biodiversity through several of our environmental initiatives, we continue to explore deeper understanding of our impact on oceans, freshwater and land so that we can evolve our efforts with a well-defined strategy and actions.